A range of support services are available for private rental tenants.

 Make sure that, when you sign your tenancy agreement that you find out which repairs your landlord is responsible for, which you are responsible for and the procedure for reporting a repair.

 Tenancies granted for less than 7 years on or after 24 October 1961, the landlord is by law normally responsible for the repair of the structure and exterior of the home and for keeping in repair and proper working order any basins, sinks, baths and other sanitary installations and any installations for the supply of water, gas and electricity, for heating water and for space heating.
-For more detailed information, please read the booklet: Repairs A guide for landlords and tenants under related documents below.
+For more detailed information, please read Repairs - A guide for landlords and tenants.

 If you’re struggling to pay your rent, you may be able to claim benefits in order to help you manage.
 The local housing allowance was introduced from 7 April 2008 – it is a new way of working out housing benefit for tenants of private landlords.
 You can get further advice from our team or the Benefits Shop located at Priory Street, Dudley, call 01384 812639 or visit the following webpages.